About APNEP

 The Partnership

-The mission of the Albemarle-Pamlico National Estuary Partnership (APNEP) is to identify, protect, and restore the significant resources of the Albemarle-Pamlico estuarine system.
+The mission of the Albemarle-Pamlico National Estuary Partnership (APNEP) is to understand, protect, and restore the significant resources of the Albemarle-Pamlico estuarine system.
 APNEP pursues its mission with guidance and support from its overarching Comprehensive Conservation and Management Plan (CCMP), the Management Conference (advisory groups) and regional partners.

 APNEP was among the first of 28 National Estuary Programs established by the Clean Water Act in the late 1980's.
 The Partnership is a cooperative effort currently hosted by the N.C.
 Department of Environmental Quality under a cooperative agreement with the U.S. Environmental Protection Agency and works closely with the Commonwealth of Virginia.
 APNEP's program area extends across both states, from its headwaters in the Virginia mountains and North Carolina Piedmont, through a broad coastal plain and out to the string of barrier islands bordering the sounds.